-I was first trained in English and Germanic Studies at Friedrich Schiller University, Jena (East Germany).
-In 1989, I embarked on a second career in Chinese Studies, Japanese Studies, and Chinese Art and Archaeology at Ludwig Maximilians University in Munich.
-After my doctorate in 1998, I taught at Christian Albrechts University in Kiel (where I habilitated in 2004) and Albert Ludwigs University, Freiburg.
-In 2007, I joined the faculty of ALC at the University of Colorado at Boulder.
+First trained in English and Germanic Studies at Friedrich Schiller University, Jena (East Germany), I later embarked on a second career in Chinese Studies at Ludwig Maximilians University in Munich, with Japanese Studies and Chinese Art and Archaeology as minors.
+After my doctorate in 1998, I taught at Christian Albrechts University in Kiel (where I habilitated in 2004) and Albert Ludwigs University Freiburg.
+Since 2007, I have been a professor the Department of Asian Languages & Civilizations at the University of Colorado, Boulder.